 Over the years, more than $1 million has been granted to environmental projects nationally, supporting a range of organisations and projects such as the Sapphire Coast Marine Discovery Centre's Volunteer Program to tackle problems with an introduced crab species through to a project with Bush Heritage Australia to co-ordinate a group of conservation organisations, community volunteers and local farmers, tertiary researchers and naturalists to work collaboratively to protect high conservation value land in NSW.

-With the Foundation now focussed on the benefits of providing support to individuals through scholarships and fellowships, this interest in environmental projects is directed through projects such as the Earthwatch Student Challenge and The Centre for Sustainability Leadership Fellowship program.
+With the Foundation now focussed on the benefits of providing support to individuals through scholarships and fellowships, this interest in environmental projects is directed through projects such as the Earthwatch Student Challenge and The George Alexander Foundation Fellowship Program at the ISS Institute.

 George's interest in supporting young people's education reflects his own struggle to gain an education and his desire to focus on 'rewarding bright young kids'.
 Clearly defining the areas of giving ensured that the Foundation could make more substantial grants, be creative in its giving, and really make a difference.